Knyazhna/Module_12_Challenge/README.md

 Generate a confusion matrix.

-Predict a Logistic Regression Model with Resampled Training Data
+-Predict a Logistic Regression Model with Resampled Training Data

 Did you notice the small number of high-risk loan labels?
 Perhaps, a model that uses resampled data will perform better.
 You’ll thus resample the training data and then reevaluate the model.
 Specifically, you’ll use RandomOverSampler.